 3. Lost Administrator Privileges

-In some cases, you might be able to log in but find that you no longer have administrator privileges.
-This means you can’t perform critical tasks on your site, which is often due to changes made by someone with access or a possible hack.
+Sometimes, you can log in but no longer have administrator privileges.
+This means you can only occasionally perform critical tasks on your site due to changes made by someone with access or a possible hack.

 4. Too Many Login Attempts